-SAITAMA (TR) – A fifth person who was inside a soapland bathhouse in Saitama City when fire broke out over the weekend has died due from smoke inhalation, police said on Friday, reports TV Asahi (Dec.
+SAITAMA (TR) – A fifth person who was inside a soapland bathhouse in Saitama City when fire broke out over the weekend has died due to smoke inhalation, police said on Friday, reports TV Asahi (Dec.
 22).

 The victim, a 25-year-old resident of Tokyo’s Shinjuku Ward, died in a hospital just before 11:00 a.m. on Wednesday.
 The results of an autopsy revealed the cause of death to be carbon monoxide poisoning.

-A total of twelve persons were either killed or suffered injuries in the blaze, which broke out on December 17 inside bathhouse Kawaii Omiya, located inside a three-floor building about 300 meters from JR Omiya Station.
+Twelve persons were either killed or suffered injuries in the blaze, which broke out on December 17 inside bathhouse Kawaii Omiya, located inside a three-floor building about 300 meters from JR Omiya Station.

-The victims are customers and employees of Kawaii Omiya.
+The deceased are customers and employees of Kawaii Omiya.
 Among the others persons confirmed dead are a 29-year-old woman from Shiki City, Saitama Prefecture, a 25-year-old woman from Toshima Ward, Tokyo and a 42-year-old male office worker from Nishi Ward, Saitama City.
 The burned body of man that was found on the third floor of the building remains unidentified.